plutonheaven/prx-practical-lab/instructions/chapter_1_spp.md

 <mark> How to collect those analyses??

 ## 3. 📈Improving the SPP solution
-One of the main sources of erros in the observations are the atmospheric errors, which are larger when the satellite elevation is low.
+One of the main sources of errors in the observations are the atmospheric errors, which are larger when the satellite elevation is low.

 💡Let us try to mitigate the effect of low-elevation satellite with 2 solutions:
 - applying an elevation mask